Pierowheelz/ac-vent-controller/README.md

 # Ducted Air Conditioner Vent Controller
-This project uses an ESP32-based controller, along with stepper motors and endstop switches (from a 3d printer kit) to control the circular Air Conditioner vents used in many ducted systems.
+This project uses an ESP32-based controller, stepper motors, TMC2209 (or similar) drivers and endstop switches (from a 3d printer kit) to control the circular Air Conditioner vents used in many ducted HVAC systems.
+Each board can control up to 4 vents (leave the stepper header empty and tweak the /AC_Vent/config.h to control fewer vents).
+Multiple boards can be utilised to control more vents, or for vents too far from one board.

+# Home Automation
+This project is part of a larger ecosystem, designed to enable automation of vents based on the room temperatures, along with an App for manual control.
+* [home-app-backend](https://github.com/Pierowheelz/home-app-backend) - backend API and automation logic
+* [home-control](https://github.com/Pierowheelz/home-control) - web app for manual control

 ## Parts Required
 * ESP32 Dev Board (NodeMCU-ESP32 DEVKITV1 - 30 pins - based on ESP-WROOM-32)
 * 3D Printer Kit (from ebay or Aliexpress)
-    * 3x Nema 17 stepper motors + cables
+    * 4x Nema 17 stepper motors + cables
-    * 3x Nema 17 mounting brackets
+    * 4x Nema 17 mounting brackets
-    * 3x Stepper motors drivers - A4988 or DRV8825 or TMC2208 (for quieter operation)
+    * 4x Stepper motors drivers - A4988 or DRV8825 or TMC2208 (for quieter operation)
-    * 3x RAMPS 1.4 switch endstops + cables (Note, swap the trigger switch for a waterproof one for more reliable operation, but keep the switch PCB)
+    * 4x RAMPS 1.4 switch endstops + cables (Note, swap the trigger switch for a waterproof one for more reliable operation, but keep the switch PCB)
 * Order the PCB from the Gerber files (or custom-build with Perfboard 24 x 18 pins)
-* 3x 150mm Lead screws + copper nuts (4mm pitch ideal, but any will work)
+* 4x 150mm Lead screws + copper nuts (4mm pitch ideal, but any will work)
 * DC-DC Buck convertor TRS2433 (or you can use an LM2596 set to 3.3v if DIYing the board)
 * DC power supply (8-35 V)
 * (optional) header-pin sockets for ESP32 and Stepper Drivers to allow quick removal/replacement